akbartus/Simple-AR/README.md

 See BabylonJs demo here: [Demo](https://simplear-babylonjs.glitch.me/)

 See a computer vision example for reading/segmenting texture of image target on a screen here: [Demo](https://webarcoloring-simplear.glitch.me/).
+Get image target <a href="https://github.com/akbartus/WebAR-Coloring/blob/main/img/target_3d.jpg">here</a>.
 For further guidance refer <a href="https://github.com/akbartus/WebAR-Coloring">to this repository.</a>